Mesa Filipino Moderne SM North EDSA (Eat)

 Bagoong to surely satisfy the saltiness cravings of the diners on this restaurant in SM North

-The ambience is close to perfect, because it has the feel of both a casual and a fine-dining restaurant rolled into one.
-The prices are great value for money as well; the three of us only paid a total of P700.
-The amount of food is also reasonable, although we felt that the rice serving could be improved.
+The ambiance is close to perfect because it combines the feel of both a casual and fine-dining restaurant in one.
+The prices offer great value for money as well; the three of us only paid a total of P700.
+The amount of food is reasonable, although we felt that the rice serving could be improved.
 The staff is also friendly.
-We even took a photo with one of the staff since he has the same name as our friend, Derek.
+We even took a photo with one of the staff since he shares the same name as our friend, Derek.
 Lol.

 Love to have modern twists in you Filipino food?
 Try this restaurant in SM North located at the third floor!